clickstorm/cs_seo/Documentation/Administrator/TroubleShooting/Index.rst

 There is no domain displayed in the google preview.
 What should I do?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-Please insert a domain record at the the root page.
+Please add a Site Configuration for your root page.

 I can't find a robots meta tag with index,follow.
 Is this a bug?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^